 MSc in Business Administration and Bioentrepreneurship

-MSc in Business Administration and Bioentrepreneurship is a full-time two year programme.
-The programme is part of the BioBusiness & Innovation Platform (BBIP), offering Denmark's first university degree and academic courses bridging business and biotech.
-BBIP is a cooperation between Copenhagen Business School (CBS), The Technical University of Denmark (DTU Systems Biology) and University of Copenhagen (KU) and leading life science firms in Denmark.
+MSc in Business Administration and Bioentrepreneurship, BIO, is a full-time two year programme.
+The programme offers Denmark's first university degree and academic courses bridging business and biotech.
+BIO is a cooperation between Copenhagen Business School (CBS), The Technical University of Denmark (DTU Systems Biology) and University of Copenhagen (KU) and leading life science firms in Denmark.

 First year: Advanced biology and biotechnology